nazarsarkisjan/nazarsarkisjan/README.md

 - Q: What does your username "kubiku" mean? 🤔
 - A: `This is a branding name I came up with for my music artist account and how I go by online.`

-- Q: What is your favourite animal? 🐱
+- Q: What is your favourite pets? 🐱
 - A: `I absolutely adore cats!!! their my little floofballs!
 I like dogs too but my bias is more to the feline side`

 - Q: How can I contact you? 📫